This article may contain compensated links. Read the full disclosure.

 Decluttering is a fabulous thing.
-It gets rid of excess stuff that we simply don’t need.
+It gets rid of the excess stuff that we simply don’t need.
 Decluttering saves us money by revealing what we already and also reminding us what we actually do not need!
 It also has the potential to make us money too, through selling the excess, or simply being charitable and giving it to someone who is more in need.

 Decluttering helps simplify your life through cutting down on the unnecessary, saving us time on cleaning, organising and the dreaded searching when you can’t find something you need.
-However when you start, it’s not unusual to feel completely overwhelmed by decluttering.
+However, when you start, it’s not unusual to feel completely overwhelmed by decluttering.

 When you are feeling stressed or overwhelmed at the prospect of downsizing, this usually comes down to not knowing where to start.
 When you have a whole house to declutter, knowing which room to begin with, or which part of that particular room can be really confusing.

 It’s because of this that so many of us avoid getting started at all, or get part way through and lose momentum.
 After all, it can also be pretty darn exhausting!